camptocamp/build-debian-cloud/README.rst

 * No need to merge updates into your own repo.
 * Easily share your plugins with others.

+You can see a list of plugins in `PLUGINS.md <https://github.com/andsens/ec2debian-build-ami/blob/master/PLUGINS.md>`_.
+If you want to share your plugin send me a pull request or an email.

 All plugins specified when bootstrapping, will be sourced *before* any tasks are run.
 The plugins can modify the task list and add their own tasks.
 Tasks are simply paths to scripts.
 They will be sourced as well.
 I recommend namespacing the function and variable names in a task to avoid naming clashes.